 - LMFT: LMFT applicants can earn experience as both a trainee (before earning the degree) and an associate registered with the Board (after earning the degree).
 At least 3,000 hours of supervised experience over at least 104 weeks are required.
-No more than 1,300 hours may be completed prior to earning the degree, and at least 1,700 post-degree hours must be completed as a registered associate. - LCSW: LCSW applicants may only begin earning supervised experience after completing their degree and registering as an Associate Clinical Social Worker (ASW) with the Board.
+No more than 1,300 hours may be completed prior to earning the degree, and at least 1,700 post-degree hours must be completed as a registered associate.
+Of the required 3,000 experience hours, at least 1,750 must be direct clinical counseling hours.
+The remainder of the hours may be non-clinical practice. - LCSW: LCSW applicants may only begin earning supervised experience after completing their degree and registering as an Associate Clinical Social Worker (ASW) with the Board.
 A minimum of 3,000 hours of supervised experience must be completed over at least 104 weeks.
 At least 1,700 hours must be completed under the supervision of an LCSW, and the remaining 1,300 hours can be supervised by another licensed mental health professional acceptable to the Board.
-The 3,000 hours must include at least 2,000 hours of clinical psychosocial diagnosis, assessment, and treatment (including psychotherapy or counseling), with no more than 1,000 hours in client-centered advocacy, consultation, evaluation, and research. - LPCC: LPCC applicants must complete at least 3,000 hours of post-degree supervised experience over a minimum of 104 weeks.
+The 3,000 hours must include at least 2,000 hours of clinical psychosocial diagnosis, assessment, and treatment (including psychotherapy or counseling), with no more than 1,000 hours in client-centered advocacy, consultation, evaluation, and research.

+- LPCC: LPCC applicants must complete at least 3,000 hours of post-degree supervised experience over a minimum of 104 weeks.
 Experience must include at least 1,750 hours of direct counseling with individuals or groups.
 The remaining hours may consist of non-clinical work such as client-centered advocacy, administrating and evaluating psychological tests, or writing clinical reports or progress notes.
-Supervision must be provided by an LPCC or another licensed mental health professional acceptable to the Board.

-• LEP: LEP applicants are not required to register with the Board while gaining experience.
+Supervision must be provided by an LPCC or another licensed mental health professional acceptable to the Board. - LEP: LEP applicants are not required to register with the Board while gaining experience.
 They must have at least two years of full-time experience as a credentialed school psychologist in public schools or equivalent experience in private or parochial schools.
 Applicants must also complete either one year of supervised professional experience in a school psychology program or an additional year of full-time experience as a credentialed school psychologist in public schools under the direction of a licensed educational psychologist or a licensed psychologist.